Kelvin-Kelechi/data-table/README.md

 ### 4. **Row Expansion**

-- Each row in the table can be expanded to show additional details about the user.
+- Each row in the table can be expanded to show additional details about the user b clikcing 'view more'

 ## Setup Instructions